 On August 30, 2018, the Montecito Center for Preparedness, Recovery, and Rebuilding closed.
 Nongovernment organizations continue to provide services such as disaster case management, behavioral wellness, and other services to the community.
 County services have transitioned back to administrative departments.
 To continue to provide needed support to the community, the Board of Supervisors on August 28, 2018 approved funding to augment Community Outreach Liaison and disaster recovery efforts under the Office of Emergency Management.
+Staff is working on filling the position.

 On September 20, 2018, the "Thomas Fire and 1/9 Debris Flow After-Action Report and Improvement Plan", a written report and oral presentation from Hagerty Consulting, Inc., was presented to agency stakeholders.
 The review identified areas of "strength" and "considerations for improvement" based on lessons learned from the County's response to the Thomas Fire of December 2017 and the ensuing 1/9 Debris Flow of January 9, 2018.
-After the review is complete, it will be presented to the Board of Supervisors.
+The After Action Report went before the Board of Supervisors for final approval on October 16, 2018.
+The report included an improvement plan that will guide the County moving forward on needed actions to take to improve its EOC response to disasters.